Jona-lee/hash_str2file/README.md

 #Function
 A simple tools for add/delete a strings to/from a hash-table, also
-you can commit the hash-talbe to a file. the strings can be the
+you can commit the hash-table to a file. the strings can be the
 formats like "string1=string2". the tools include a client command
 'hs' and a server monitor 'hms_monitor'. you should start hms_monitor
 first, eg: ./hms_monitor & then you can use command 'hs' to add/delete